Bitcoin (BTC) price prediction 2022-2040

-- A finite amount of Bitcoin is released into the market through mining.
+- A finite amount of BTC is released into the market through mining.

 Bitcoin is a decentralised digital currency outside the control of any central bank or authority.
-Every Bitcoin is a secure block of data that can be sent from user to user on the peer-to-peer Bitcoin network without passing through an intermediary.
+Every bitcoin (the unit) is a secure block of data that can be sent from user to user on the peer-to-peer Bitcoin network without passing through an intermediary.

-Before a Bitcoin can be spent, it has to be generated through a process called mining, an activity in which people provide processing power from their computers to the distributed network that generates new blocks of data for the blockchain.
-As a reward, miners receive a number of Bitcoins.
-The total amount of possible Bitcoins is limited by design, so they are mined from a finite reserve, just like gold.
+Before a bitcoin can be spent, it has to be generated through a process called mining, an activity in which people provide processing power from their computers to the distributed network that generates new blocks of data for the blockchain.
+As a reward, miners receive several bitcoins.
+The total amount of possible BTC is limited by design, so they're mined from a finite reserve, just like gold.

 Bitcoin (BTC) price analysis

-Analysis of current trends predicts that the last whole Bitcoin will be mined in the 2040s, but fractions of coins will still be awarded to miners.
-Once all Bitcoins are mined, the value of the cryptocurrency will depend entirely on supply and demand.
+An analysis of current trends predicts that the last whole bitcoin will be mined in the 2040s, but fractions of coins will still be awarded to miners.
+Once all bitcoins are mined, the value of the cryptocurrency will depend entirely on supply and demand.

 BTC's price history

-In November of 2017, Bitcoin's price surged to over $11,000 and reached its all-time high of around $20,000 the following month.
-People who got into Bitcoin early and held enjoyed a massive return on their investment.
+In November 2017, Bitcoin's price surged to over $11,000 and reached an all-time high of around $20,000 the following month.
+That price point remained the highest until December 2020, when its price tipped over that to create a new high at just a few dollars higher.
+Now, Bitcoin's price is currently above $40,000, and those who got into Bitcoin early and held onto it have enjoyed a massive return on their investment.

 BTC technical analysis